 What to Serve with a Breakfast Casserole

 If you’re really in a rush, you wouldn’t have to serve anything with this Easy Breakfast Casserole since it has just about everything in it that you will need for a good start to your morning.
 However, if you want to serve side items, I suggest slicing some fruit (any kind) and adding it on a pretty platter to serve with this casserole.
 Another thing we like to do is top our breakfast casserole with fresh salsa.
-My Blender Salsa recipe is fast and easy, made in just minutes, and tastes delicious when spread over this casserole.
-Some other toppings you may enjoy are: sour cream or plain nonfat Greek yogurt, jalapenos, freshly sliced tomatoes, sliced avocado or your favorite hot sauce.
-I hope you have enjoyed your time in my kitchen today, and if you’re looking for more great breakfast recipes, check out my Easy Pancakes and my Easy Brunch Quiche.
+Some other toppings you may enjoy are sour cream or plain nonfat Greek yogurt, jalapenos, freshly sliced tomatoes, sliced avocado or your favorite hot sauce.
 I hope you will come back soon and chat with me again!

 Easy Breakfast Casserole